jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

       {'bippity': 'boppity'}
     )

-  the terminal shows that ``a_dictionary`` has changed, by giving us an :doc:`AssertionError`.
+  the terminal shows that ``a_dictionary`` has changed, by giving us an :doc:`/AssertionError`.
 It has a new key which was not there before

 * I change the test to make it pass